libsdl-org/sdl12-compat/README.md

   video subsystem.
 This works around buggy applications which try to use the video subsystem after shutting it down.

+- SDL12COMPAT_WINDOWED_MODE_LIST: (checked during SDL_ListModes)
+  If enabled, returns the list of available video modes in SDL_ListModes(), even if the flags provided do not include SDL_FULLSCREEN.
+Otherwise (by default), it will return -1 to tell the application that all modes are available.
+This may cause some applications to fall back to an internal list, which may not be as exhaustive as the one sdl12-compat provides.
+  Try this if a game is not listing all of the screen resolutions it should support.

 # Compatibility issues with OpenGL scaling